mcatana/kafka-workshop-intro/README.md

 	    -   Please enter a name to create a new ItelliJ IDEA project - default values are completed for project name and project file location, click Finish.

 	  4.2.
-You can run each app in the following way:
+Intellij IDEA You can run each app in the following way:

 	 - Select Run | Edit Configurations from the main menu
 	 - In the new window, from the toolbar click + (Add new configuration) and select Application
 	 - Specify the name in the Name field (ex WordsUppercase)
 	 - In the Main class - select the class you want to run and click ok
 	 - Apply the changes and close the dialog
 	  *Note*: If you want to run multiple instances of the same application, check "Allow running in parallel"